Shahnawaz Mohammed | October 7th, 2021

 Unsubscribe rate calculation:

-For example, if 3000 emails are delivered in your email campaign and 20 subscribers have opted-out then your unsubscribe rate is 0.6%.
+For example, if 3000 emails are delivered in your email campaign and 20 subscribers have opted out, then your unsubscribe rate is 0.6%.

-Tracking your unsubscribe rate from time to time is not just critical but essential as it helps you realign your email marketing strategy.
+Tracking your unsubscribe rate from time to time is not just critical but essential, as it helps you realign your email marketing strategy.

 What is a Good Unsubscribe Rate?